-Surf Life Saving Tasmania Rescue Services volunteers expand flood swift water rescue capabilities
+Surf Life Saving Tasmania Southern Rescue Services volunteers test skills at Cloudy Bay

-30 current club and future Lifesaving Managers and club-based Emergency Response Team members attended the forum that provided the necessary information via a combination of theoretical and practical skill demonstrations for SLST members to enhance their current skills within their ERT roles and gain further knowledge within the areas of Flood Swift Water Rescue (FSWR).
-The sessions provided valuable information to all members relating to their roles, responsibilities and obligations when carrying out duties within an 'emergency service'.
-Some of the following topics were covered;
+10 members from the southern surf life saving clubs attended the training that provided the necessary practical experience for SLST members to enhance their current skills within their ERT roles and gain further knowledge within Rescue Services.
+The sessions provided members the opportunity to experience scenarios in a test environment relating to their roles as water craft operators, testing their responsibilities and obligations when carrying out duties within an 'emergency service'.

 This training makes up part of our ongoing program of training and development for Surf Life Saving Tasmania’s Rescue Services Teams.
 Last weekend saw the launch of the Statewide Rescue Services Forum which focused on Flood Swift Water Rescue Operations to further enhance Surf Life Saving Tasmania’s inland, inshore and offshore rescue capabilities.
 Members who expressed an interest in becoming part of the Flood Swift Water Rescue Team were given the opportunity to participate in some practical ‘Broad Water Operations’ training.
 On Saturday at Forth River at Port Sorell and Sunday the Huon River, near Judbury.

 “Our members continue to exceed expectations and the ongoing commitment shown by our volunteers demonstrates the organisations capabilities to operate beyond the traditional red and yellow flags.
 This is an extremely exciting time for Surf Life Saving Tasmania as our teams are not only continuing to professional develop those underpinning skills gained through what is typically known as surf rescue but showing our members ability to support other emergency services - 365 days of the year” said Tony van den Enden, CEO Surf Life Saving Tasmania.